Brightness and gamma applet

 Usage

-To specify a screen and outputs:
+To specify screen and outputs:

 1. Right click on the applet